djtuBIG-MaliceX/opl3-synth-driver/driver/README.txt

 Changelog
 ---------
+[5-JAN-2013]
+ * Hardware OPL Passthrough via inpout32.dll (x86/64-compatible) implemented!
+   MAKE SURE YOU INSTALL INPOUT32.DLL BEFORE INSTALLING THE OPL3HW BUILD!!!

+   NOTE: Currently hardcoded to 0x388.
+Anyone that needs a specific port please let me know and I will build it for you if you are unable to.

+ * Separated builds for now until a configuration utility is made.
+ * Changed driver names to reflect these changes

+ Special thanks to ValleyBell for the hardware playback code from VGMPlay.

 [4-JAN-2013]
  * Fixed polyphony note-stealing issue (relating to drum voices and note offs never registering.
 My fault. ._.;)
  * Preliminary "true 4-op" support.
 A teaser patch (#34 Finger bass) is present in my 2x2optest custom bank.